Business with Thailand

 Public Holidays

-Following public holidays apply in Thailand for the year 2023:
+Following public holidays apply in Thailand for the year 2025:

-Monday 6 March Makha Bucha Day
+Wednesday 12 February Makha Bucha Day

-Friday 14 April Songkran Festival
+Monday 14 April Songkran Festival

-Saturday 15 April Songkran Festival
+Tuesday 15 April Songkran Festival

-Monday 1 May National Labour Day
+Thursday 1 May National Labour Day

-Thursday 4 May H.M.
-King's Coronation Day
+Monday 5 May Substitution holiday for H.M.
+King's Coronation Day on 4 May

-Friday 28 July Birthday of HM King Maha Vajiralongkorn (Rama X)
+Monday 28 July Birthday of HM King Maha Vajiralongkorn (Rama X)

-Friday 13 October H.M.
+Monday 13 October H.M.
 The Late King Bhumibol Adulyadej Memorial Day

-Monday 23 October Chulalongkorn Memorial Day
+Thursday 23 October Chulalongkorn Memorial Day

-Monday 5 December King Bhumibol Birthday Commemoration Day and National Father's Day
+Friday 5 December King Bhumibol Birthday Commemoration Day and National Father's Day

 Tax and Legal